huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

 #### Other Large Seal scripts

 During the spring autumn and warring states, there were several variant scripts like stone drum script and bird worm script.
-Stone drum script duringwarring states, more than 700 characters on the hunting activeities of empreror qin more calligraphic than bronze script 10 of these stone drumbs in beijing 故宫博物院
+Stone drum script during warring states, more than 700 characters on the hunting activities of emperor qin more calligraphic than bronze script 10 of these stone drums in beijing 故宫博物院

 #### Small seal script (小篆)